groman45/ng-ITEA-base-course/Lesson 4/app-ng-currency-converter/README.md

 * [Setup](#setup)

 ## General info
 This project is simple currency converter.
-This project was completed as a homework assignment for the Angular ITEA course lesson 2.
+This project was completed as a homework assignment for the Angular ITEA course lesson 4.

 ## Technologies
 Project is created with:
 * Angular version: 16.0
 * Bootstrap version: 5.3.1
+* rxjs 7.8.0

 ## Setup